 - Call Center: Sailfish Services operates the Call Center for the campus, answering the main telephone numbers for the University.

 - Departmental Deposits: Sailfish Services processes deposits of monies collected by the various departments throughout the campus for deliver to the Business Office.

-- Federal Work Study Payroll: Students may pick up their monthly Federal Work Study payroll checks in the conveniently located Sailfish Services office.
+- Federal Work Study Payroll: Students may pick up their payroll checks in the conveniently located Sailfish Services office.

 - Financial Aid: Sailfish Services answers questions in regard to student financial aid awards.

-- Forms: At Sailfish Services students may pick up and/or return Change of Address/ Name/Phone/E-mail forms, and many other forms regarding academic requests, such as duplicate diploma orders and regalia ordering.
+- Forms: At Sailfish Services students may pick up and/or return Change of Address/ Phone/E-mail forms, and all other forms regarding academic requests, such as duplicate diploma orders and regalia ordering.